minblock/picscoin/README.md

 anyone, anywhere in the world.
 Picscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Picscoin Core is the name of open source software which enables the use of this currency.
-The Pixchain (https://explorer.picscoins.org) is the experimental block explorer based on the Iquidos Block Explorer that will integrate pictures into the block hash.
+The Pixchain (https://explorer.picscoins.org) is the experimental block explorer based on the Iquidos Block Explorer that will integrate picture link (hybrid ftp/samba server protocol) into the block hash.

 For more information, as well as an immediately useable, binary version of the Picscoin Core software, see [https://picscoins.org](https://picscoins.org).